Oral and Maxillofacial Pathology

 Graduate students must pay tuition and fees during all years of study and training.
 These charges are subject to change at any meeting of the NC Board of Trustees and a yearly increase of 5-10 percent should be anticipated each year.
 Estimates for living expenses are available through the Office of Scholarships and Student Aid.

-Out-of-state students and international students with permanent resident status (“green card”) are encouraged to establish legal residence in North Carolina and to apply for classification as a state resident for tuition purposes.
+Out-of-state students and international students with permanent resident status (“green card”) are required to establish legal residence in North Carolina and to apply for classification as a state resident for tuition purposes when eligible.
+Failure to do so will result in the denial of tuition remission and in-state award.
 Guidelines and application forms for establishing residency are available from the UNC-Chapel Hill Graduate School.